Skip to contents

 Score the goodness of the match between the loanbook and abcd datasets

 match_name() scores the match between names in a loanbook dataset (lbk) and names in an asset-based company dataset (abcd).
-The names come from the columns name_direct_loantaker, name_intermediate_parent_* and name_ultimate_parent of the loanbook dataset, and from the column name_company of the a asset-based company dataset.
-There can be any number of name_intermediate_parent_* columns, where * indicates the level up the corporate tree from direct_loantaker.
+The names come from the columns name_direct_loantaker and name_ultimate_parent of the loanbook dataset, and from the column name_company of the a asset-based company dataset.
+In the loan book data set, it is possible to optionally add any number of name_intermediate_parent_* columns, where * indicates the level up the corporate tree from direct_loantaker.

 The raw names are internally transformed applying best-practices commonly used in name matching algorithms, such as: